USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 The partially observed variables, being dissolved and equilibrium N2O, NO3, and surface temperature, were each modeled conditional on the survey design variables and other partially and/or fully observed covariates.
-This piece-wise approach required a more complex set of post-processing steps compared to a typical MRP analysis.
-In order to propagate estimates and uncertainty through the dependency structure and make inferences, the fitted model was used to first predict surface temperature in the target population, since it depended only on the fully observed covariates.
+This piece-wise approach to predicting N2O required a more complex set of post-processing steps compared to a typical MRP analysis.
+In order to propagate uncertainty through the dependency structure and make inferences to the POI below, the fitted final model was used to first predict surface temperature in the target population, since it depended only on the fully observed covariates.
 That predictive distribution was then used alongside the relevant fully observed covariates to predict NO3 in the target population.
 Finally, the predictive distributions for temperature and NO3 were used to predict the N2O responses.
 These steps were carried out in the “Predict to population” section to follow.

 In the final model below, the sub-model for surface temperature assumed a Gamma distributed error distribution and the linear predictor included